Malli Bharathi MIT Service Delivery Manager Testing and RPA at a transportation company

 Testim is an end-to-end agile testing automation solution which utilizes machine learning for test authoring, execution, and maintenance.
 Users can create tests in minutes, run thousands of tests in parallel across different browsers, integrate with their existing CI/CD and collaboration tools, and more.

-Silk Test is ranked 9th in Test Automation Tools with 6 reviews while Testim is ranked 29th in Test Automation Tools.
-Silk Test is rated 7.0, while Testim is rated 0.0.
+Silk Test is ranked 17th in Functional Testing Tools with 4 reviews while Testim is ranked 18th in Functional Testing Tools with 4 reviews.
+Silk Test is rated 7.0, while Testim is rated 10.0.
 The top reviewer of Silk Test writes "An easy to use interface with a recording feature that our business users are happy with".
-On the other hand, Silk Test is most compared with Micro Focus UFT One, Micro Focus LoadRunner Professional, Selenium HQ, Apache JMeter and Tricentis Tosca, whereas Testim is most compared with Functionize, TestProject and SmartBear TestComplete.
+On the other hand, the top reviewer of Testim writes "Great REST API features, good technical support, and makes it easy to onboard new testers".
+Silk Test is most compared with Micro Focus UFT One, Selenium HQ, Micro Focus LoadRunner Professional, Apache JMeter and Tricentis Tosca, whereas Testim is most compared with Functionize, TestProject and SmartBear TestComplete.
+See our Silk Test vs. Testim report.

-We monitor all Test Automation Tools reviews to prevent fraudulent reviews and keep review quality high.
+We monitor all Functional Testing Tools reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.